ignite/cli/docs/04 Use cases/03_nft/03_nft.md

   }
 ```

-For the compiler we will use the following settings in this tutorial in the same file
+For the compiler, we will use the following settings in this tutorial in the same file

 ```javascript
   // Configure your compilers